Ernest1338/randlib/README.md

 # randlib

-Generate random values from pointer addresses.
-Written in Rust.
+Dependencyless random value generator using pointer addresses and time.